 What is Art Therapy?

-What are the Benefits of Art Therapy for Addiction Recovery?
+What are the Benefits of Art Therapy in Addiction Intervention?

-How Can Art Therapy be Combined with Other Treatments?
+How Can Art Therapy Help with Addiction Recovery?

-What are the Challenges of Art Therapy in Addiction Treatment?
+What are the Potential Challenges of Art Therapy in Addiction Intervention?